-Facebook is increasingly in the crap these days.
-From selling user profiles to spreading fake news, now the very nature of social media may be damaging to your mental health.
+Facebook is really in the crap these days.
+From selling user profiles to facilitating the spread of misinformation, now the very nature of social media is proving to be damaging to your mental health.

 So how can a website cause psychological harm—especially one designed to populate your screen with updates and photos from friends?